-If you wish to enter for the 2021 BQ Awards, we built a website dedicated to our Bronze Quill: www.TulsaBronzeQuill.com
+If you wish to enter for the 2021 Bronze Quill Awards, we built a website dedicated to our entrants and award-winners: www.TulsaBronzeQuill.com

 The International Association of Business Communicators’ (IABC) Bronze Quill Awards recognize outstanding employee communications, public relations, media relations, community relations, government affairs and marketing communication efforts.
 The Tulsa Chapter’s Bronze Quill Awards is open to all communicators – members and non-members alike.

 Gather your work samples and prepare your work plans.
-Bronze Quill 2021 is now open for entries!
+Bronze Quill 2021 is now closed for entries.

 New this year, we’re introducing categories for COVID-19 and Diversity & Inclusion communications.
 We’ve also moved Social Media communications into the skills division.